wolfcms/wolfcms/frog/plugins/comment/readme.txt

 and parts are
     Copyright (C) 2008 Bebliuc George <bebliuc.george@gmail.com>

- This file is part of Frog CMS.
+ This file is part of Wolf CMS.

- Frog CMS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ Wolf CMS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- Frog CMS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ Wolf CMS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with Frog CMS.
+ You should have received a copy of the GNU General Public License along with Wolf CMS.
 If not, see <http://www.gnu.org/licenses/>.

- Frog CMS has made an exception to the GNU General Public License for plugins.
+ Wolf CMS has made an exception to the GNU General Public License for plugins.
  See exception.txt for details and the full text.